 As the letter notes, this is not the first time Acorda has been in trouble with OPDP in recent years.
 In 2012 the company was the recipient of an Untitled Letter (slightly less serious than a Warning Letter) after the company created a video in which Ampyra was presented favorably-a bit too favorably, according to OPDP.

 "The video minimizes the risks of Ampyra by failing to convey significant risk information associated with the use of Ampyra during the main part of the video," wrote FDA.
-"The majority of risk information associated with the use of Ampyra is relegated to a running telescript format, with rapidly scrolling text in small type font, which makes it difficult for viewers to adequately process and comprehend the important risk information."
+"The majority of risk information associated with the use of Ampyra is relegated to a running telescript format, with rapidly scrolling text in small type font,

 "Furthermore, some of the risk information is scrolling at the bottom of the screen simultaneously with the audiovisual portion of the presentation (mainly consisting of benefit information) displayed at the top of the screen, which further distracts from this risk presentation," FDA added.